nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Section 3: Labels

-These commands allow you to further organise people and tasks into subgroups depending on the context of your relationship with them.
+These commands allow you to further organise people and tasks into subgroups depending on the nature of the project you are working on together.
-Whether it be a project groupmate or your other half, you can customise every person with what they mean to you.
+Whether it be a software engineering module or a business pitch, you can customise every person and task.
 With our label feature, managing your numerous projects on the go has just gotten a lot easier.